MajidAbdelilah/MajidAbdelilah/README.md

 ## Experience

+### Nommo
+**frontend Web & mobile application Development Intern** | *May 2025 - Nov 2025*
+- Contributing to the development of Morocco's first stock market platform
+- Building frontend applications with Next.js and React
+- Building mobile application with React native
+- Participating in the complete software development lifecycle of a fintech product

 ### SAMMA.app
 **Founder & Lead Developer** | *2025 - Present*
 - Developed a marketplace for Arabic indie games using TypeScript, React, and Vite